Support our work by becoming our Patron! Learn More

 • Wash hands when switching between handling or working with raw foods and working with ready-to-eat or cooked foods.

-• Wash your hands after touching face, nose, hair, or any other body part, and after sneezing or coughing.
+• Wash your hands after touching your face, nose, hair, or any other body part, and after sneezing or coughing.

 • Between each task performed and before wearing disposable gloves.